tee8z/doppler/README.md

 - [ ] BUMP_FEE - need some way to identify the transaction created earlier in the script to bump
 - [ ] CLOSE_CHANNEL - come up with grammar allowing scripts to close a specific channel
 - [ ] BATCH_OPEN - build grammar for creating batch opening of channels
-- [ ] add documentation and more examples showing how the grammar works/how to use doppler
-- [ ] add a cluster level UI to see how all the nodes  connect (started, but need to finish in ./visualizer)
-- [ ] add instructions on how to view the visualizer
-- [ ] add "get_info" and some additional data to be shown in the visualizer
-- [ ] improve ip address allocation

 ### Acknowledgments
 * Thank you [polar](https://github.com/jamaljsr/polar) for having such easy docker images to work with